tobiayodele/Sudoku/README.md

 Progress:
   - Completed random, iterative and recursive cell removal methods for user chosen number of cells.
-      - Unit Tests to show the right number of cells were deleted and the right cells where deleted.
+      - Unit Tests to show the right number of cells were deleted and the right cells were deleted.
   - Function to check whether the puzzle is unique
       - Tests for unique / multiple solution puzzles
   - Function to run 1000 trials for each method and save to a csv file, counting time, whether 1 or multiple solutions, trial number and number of cells     removed.